maximpenner/DECT-NR-Plus-Link-Level-Simulation/README.md

-# DECT-2020 New Radio Link-Level Simulation Environment
+# DECT-2020 New Radio Link-Level Simulation

 This repository contains a Matlab link-level simulation environment for DECT NR+ ([ETSI TS 103 636, Part 1 to 5](https://www.etsi.org/committee/1394-dect)) with the following features: